Writing templates and overlays

 base: ../../base

-Verify it works by running crustomize apply crustomize/overlays/test
+Verify it works by running crustomize apply crustomize/overlays/test.
+The

 command should output the template itself.